ravi4ram/Soft-Landing-Optimizer/README.md

 ### Convex Optimization

 Python library CVXPY [ https://www.cvxpy.org/ ] used for optimization,
-&nbsp;
-Weighted sum cost function approach is used and multiple objectives are weighted and summed together to create a composite objective function.
-Optimization of this composite objective results in the optimization of individual objective functions.
-&nbsp;

 ## Setup
 Script is written with python (Version: 3.6) on linux.
 Additional modules required :